-Attribute Name Description testsuite. test.name The output name of the current test in the report.
-Default value is the relative path of the test.
+Attribute Name Description

+testsuite. test.
 It can be manually set by the user.
+More details on the output name are available i

+test.name

+The current test absolute path in the filesystem.

+testsuite.

+test.path

+testsuite.
+The absolute path to the custom properties of the current test (see the property

+customPropertiesExtension)

+test.

+properties

-More details on the output name are available in the section Specific Custom Properties . testsuite. test.path The current test absolute path in the filesystem. testsuite. test. properties The absolute path to the custom properties of the current test (see the property customPropertiesExtension) testsuite. common. properties The absolute path to the common properties of all the tests (see the property commonProperties) testsuite. report.dir The absolute path to the directory of the final report.
+testsuite.
+The absolute path to the common properties of all the tests (see the property

+commonProperties)

+common.

+properties

+The absolute path to the directory of the final report.

+testsuite.

+report.dir